 - For single patient use only.
 Do not reuse, reprocess or resterilize.
 Reuse, reprocessing or resterilization may compromise the structural integrity of the device and/or lead to device failure which, in turn, may result in patient injury, illness or death.
 Reuse, reprocessing or resterilization may also create a risk of contamination of the device and/or cause patient infection or cross-infection, including, but not limited to, the transmission of infectious disease(s) from one patient to another.
 Contamination of the device may lead to injury, illness or death of the patient. - Do not use excessive force on the valve or catheter.
-Excessive force or incorrect usage may damage the device, or cause accidental catheter dislodgement. - Do not access the catheter valve with anything other than Aspira Drainage System approved devices - Accessing the catheter valve with anything other than Aspira Drainage System approved devices may damage the valve.
+Excessive force or incorrect usage may damage the device, or cause accidental catheter dislodgement. - Do not access the catheter valve with anything other than Aspira Drainage System approved devices

-- Dispose of the used product in accordance with accepted medical practice and applicable local, state and federal regulations.
-Used product may present a potential biohazard. - When using the Luer Adapter or Universal Tubing Adapter to access the catheter, attach the adapter to the syringe or wall suction line prior to attachment to the catheter. - The Luer Adapter and Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp. - Do not attempt to pass a guide wire, needle or other device through the valve. - Do not flush or attempt to clear an occluded catheter with a syringe smaller than 10 mL.
+- Accessing the catheter valve with anything other than Aspira Drainage System approved devices may damage the valve. - After use, dispose of device in a manner consistent with standard protocols for biohazard waste disposal. - When using the Luer Adapter or Universal Tubing Adapter to access the catheter, attach the adapter to the syringe or wall suction line prior to attachment to the catheter. - The Luer Adapter and Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp. - Do not attempt to pass a guide wire, needle or other device through the valve. - Do not flush or attempt to clear an occluded catheter with a syringe smaller than 10 mL.